Here we'll take you through the need-to-know aspects of the DP Physics course - whether you are just starting out or a month from your final exams.

 The Subject Guide is a complete list of everything that you need to know, understand and be able to do by the end of the course.
 Your teacher or Head of Department will have an electronic version of this essential document.

 This site is fully comprehensive for the Core topics, Astrophysics and Engineering but you'll need to ensure that you cover other Options and Additional Higher Level, if relevant, too.
 Use the Subject Guide as a final revision checklist for these extras.
 It also has some interesting pages on the nature of science (Physics is experimental, after all!).

 Start with the basics

 No prior knowledge is required before starting the DP Physics course, but having studied Physics at Middle Years Programme (or equivalent) beforehand will be an advantage.
-Start with, and return to, the following sections to get up to speed:
+Start with, and return to, the Mathematical requirements and Basics sections to get up to speed.